 Walmart rocked markets this month when it announced it was voluntarily enhancing the minimum wage for its workers to $11 minimum wage amid the corporate tax cut.
 This is how markets and entrepreneurship work: when the government gives back more of the private sector’s money, it will reinvest it in jobs, expansion, benefits, or training.
 You can’t mandate wealth.

 Do you support a higher minimum wage?
-Give us a call on our LIVE Author chat line to ask us a question or tell us what you think!We value your comments!
-Please weigh in on our comment section below.
+Give us a call on our LIVE Author chat line to ask us a question or tell us what you think!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com